 I am keenly aware that the health benefits far outweigh the risks of using Cannabis as medicine.
 However, many faiths and religious systems have prohibitions against becoming inebriated – whether getting drunk or “high” – and this would prevent them from using certain products because of their ability to contribute to psychotropic effects and psychosis.
 Personally, I am not as well-versed in other faiths as I am with Christianity and Judaism.
 So it is with my Biblical Health Educator hat on that I make the following comment:

-- Christians need to be very careful about using Cannabis oil and should stick to CBD oil because it contains little to no THC to prevent getting high.
+- Christians need to be very careful about using Cannabis oil with thc content and should stick to CBD oil or low-thc cannabis because it will help prevent you from getting high.

 It should be clear to all followers of the Bible that getting high on medical marijuana is synonymous to getting drunk on wine and these same warnings apply: